JamesaurusRexx/advent-2/documentation/README.md

 # Primary Timeline

+(9/3/2026) - The final parts have arrived, so it's time to design the rest of the rocket (ugh.. finally).
+It's fundamentally a simple design, and the most technical part is the screw hole.

+All I have left is creating an anchor for the parachute and shock cord, but that can wait for another day as I am printing the top avionics bay last.
+The boss for the screws is modeled around the actual set of 1010 rail buttons I have, and I can epoxy the rest of the screw that sticks out on the inside to secure it.
+Below are finalized pictures from both OpenRocket and OnShape (featuring newly designed fins!):

+#

 (8/27/26) - I've finished modeling the Advent 2 in OpenRocket and am now designing it in OnShape.
 Most of the work is changing the sizes of the body tubes and determining the right setup for the launch buttons.

 I specifically need to look at my launch buttons and see what screw they use to model into OnShape.
 After that, It'll be printing, painting, and final construction.